 Be careful when buying the herbal oil.
 There are a lot of fake versions of nam man leuang sold around Trat, even at some pharmacies that try to rip off unaware foreign tourists.
 The safest way to buy it is at your guesthouse, the standard price is 100 Baht per bottle.

 Nightlife in Trat

 As with most other small province capital towns that don’t have a Central shopping mall yet, most of the locals hang out at the night market in the evening.
 However there are quite a few very nice bars with live music in Trat and especially on Friday and Saturday nights you’ll be surprised about the different vibe after sunset in this generally very relaxed and easy-going town.

 - Find the full post about the nightlife in Trat as well as the best bars in town here.

 Besides all the mentioned things to do I found there’s even more to discover in Trat.
 Just by randomly strolling around town you’ll discover more interesting sites – like this scenic walkway just behind Thanon Thana Charoen.

 Map of Trat Highlights

-How to get to and from Koh Chang & Koh Kood
+From Trat to Koh Chang & Koh Kood

 If you are in town just for continuing on to the islands of the Koh Chang archipelago, check out this post for your transport options.